luismarques/qemu/docs/opentitan/pyot.md

 * `-D` / `--start-delay` VM start up delay.
 Grace period to wait for the VM to start up before attempting to communicate with its char devices.
 * `-i` / `--icount` to specify virtual instruction counter with 2^N clock ticks per instruction.
-  This option if often used with two specific values:
-   * `-i 0` can be used to improve time synchronisation between the virtual CPU and the virtual HW: as many OpenTitan tests rely on specific CPU clock counts for the HW to complete some action, running QEMU without this option tends to favor CPU execution speed over HW emulation.
-With this option, the vCPU is better synchronized, trying to emulate a 1GHz-clock vCPU.
-   * `-i 6` can be used to slow down vCPU virtual clock to a ~10-15MHz clock pace, which better matches the expected FPGA-based lowRISC CPU.
+  Use 'auto' to enable QEMU adaptive icount counter.
 Note that this option slows down the execution of guest applications.
 * `-L` / `--log_file` specify the log file for trace and log messages from QEMU.
 * `-M` / `--log` specify which log message types should be logged; most useful types are:
   * `in_asm` for guest instruction disassembly,